jacksund/simmate/docs/parameters.md

     copy_previous_directory=True
     ```

-The default is `False`, and it is not recommended to use this in existing workflows.
-Nested workflows that benefit from this feature use it automatically.

 --------------------------

 ## diffusion_analysis_id
-(advanced users only) The entry id from the `DiffusionAnalysis` table to link the results to.
+(advanced users only) This is the entry id from the `DiffusionAnalysis` table to link the results to.
 This is set automatically by higher-level workflows and rarely (if ever) set by the user.

 --------------------------

 ## directory
-The directory to run everything in -- either as a relative or full path.
-This is passed to the ulitities function `simmate.ulitities.get_directory`, which generates a unique foldername if not provided (such as `simmate-task-12390u243`).
+This is the directory where everything will be run -- either as a relative or full path.
+This is passed to the utilities function `simmate.ulitities.get_directory`, which generates a unique folder name if not provided (such as `simmate-task-12390u243`).
 This will be converted into a `pathlib.Path` object.
 Accepted inputs include:

 **leave as default (recommended)**